rahmanda/rahmanda.github.io/contents/blog/en/2020-05-27-using-vue-prototype-for-shared-utilities.md

 ## Using mixins

-Since we need to make our function accessible from component's context object, why don't we use mixins anyway?
+Since we need to make our function accessible from the component's context object, why don't we use mixins anyway?

 ``` js
 // refactor our utility into a mixin